MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/MenuItem.md

 If *action* is `undefined` then both the "action" and "target" attributes are unset (and *target_value* is ignored).

-If *action* is non-`undefined` then the "action" attribute is set.
-The "target" attribute is then set to the value of *target_value* if it is non-`undefined` or unset otherwise.
+If *action* is defined then the "action" attribute is set.
+The "target" attribute is then set to the value of *target_value* if it is defined or unset otherwise.

 Normal menu items (ie: not submenu, section or other custom item types) are expected to have the "action" attribute set to identify the action that they are associated with.
 The state type of the action help to determine the disposition of the menu item.
 See **Gnome::Gio::Action** and **Gnome::Gio::ActionGroup** for an overview of actions.